01How to Read Candlestick Charts: Real Bodies

 Each candlestick is composed of a real body and a wick (or tail).
 The real body is the "fat" part of the candle.
 It reflects the difference between the open and close price for that period.

 The open and close prices are the first and last transaction prices for that time period.
 When there is no real body, or the real body is very small, it means the open and close are almost (or are) the same.

 Real bodies are colored.
 What color they are depends on the color scheme used by your charting platform, but typically candlesticks are colored white and black or green and red.

 A white or green candle means the price finished higher over that time period.
 In other words, the closing price is above the open price.
-Therefore, the bottom of the real body is the open, and the top of the real body is the close for that period.
+Therefore, the bottom of the real body is open, and the top of the real body is closed for that period.

 A black or red candle means the price finished lower over that time period.
 Therefore, the top of the real body is the open price, and bottom of the real body is the closing price for that time period.

 02How to Read Candlestick Charts: Wicks or Tails

 The real body represents the difference between the open and closing price of a specific time period.
 The wicks or tails--the small thin lines above and below the real body--represent the high and low price for that period.